 Table 9 DIT Requirements

-To clarify DIT.14 – this will ensure that the introduction of v1.1 Communications Hubs that operate to ZigBee Smart Energy 1.4 are compatible with existing Devices that operate to ZigBee Smart Energy 1.2a or 1.2b.
-DIT will include testing to demonstrate that Devices operating to ZigBee Smart Energy 1.2a or 12.b are not impacted by;

-Communications Hubs being upgraded from v1.0 to v1.1 while ZigBee Smart Energy 1.2a or 1.2b Devices are connected

-Communications Hubs being upgraded from v1.0 to v1.1 and a new ZigBee Smart Energy 1.2a or 1.2b Device subsequently being connected

-v1.1 Communications Hubs being installed and connected to ZigBee Smart Energy 1.2a or 1.2b Devices

 Requirements and Focus Areas for Transition to Operations Testing

 The Transition to Operations (TTO) Test Phase will include Business Acceptance, Operational Acceptance and Security related requirements as focus areas to transition R2.0 solution to operations.
 TTO Testing will focus upon the service management processes as SIT will have tested technical end-to-end functionality.
 Completion of SIT Testing is a prerequisite for TTO Test execution to start.
 Support from the DCC Systems Integrator and CSPs is required to carry out internal and external testing as part of TTO Testing.